Introduction

 Procedure

-The error occurs mainly because of the Sender's IP or domain added to the blacklist.
+The error occurs mainly because the Sender's IP address or domain is added to a blacklist.
 Some of the causes for an IP to be blacklisted are as follows:

 - Sending an email to a list of recipients where the email's contents suggested it was spam raises the chance of being rejected while sending email from that email address.